Website Manager

 4. All chemicals or organic materials (i.e., lime, fertilizer, etc.) stored within these equipment sheds will be separated from the areas used to store machinery and gardening equipment (i.e., rakes, shovels, etc.) to minimize the risk of puncturing storage containers.

-5. Any witnessed “loose” chemicals or organic materials within these sheds should be cleaned up and disposed of as soon possible to prevent accidental poisoning.
+5. Any witnessed loose” chemicals or organic materials within these sheds should be cleaned up and disposed of as soon as possible to prevent accidental poisoning.

 6. No one under the age of 18 is allowed to operate any power or electrical equipment or handle any chemicals.

-7. When using equipment such as weed whackers, proper eye protection should be used.
+7. When using equipment such as weed whackers, proper eye, and ear protection should be used.

 1. A maximum of two children are allowed in the batting cage at a time... a batter with proper batting helmet, and catcher in full gear, if desired.